F04

 Possible Causes

-Open circuit in oven temperature sensor, Shorted sensor to chassis, Broken sensor harness, Faulty sensor input on control board
+Open circuit in the oven temperature sensor, Shorted sensor to chassis, Broken sensor harness, Faulty sensor input on the control board

 How to Fix / Troubleshooting

-Safety first: Turn off power at the breaker before accessing the rear panel or control area.
+Safety first: Turn off power at the breaker before accessing the rear panel or the control area.

 • 1.
-Power cycle: Turn the breaker off for 2–3 minutes, then back on.
+Power cycle: Turn the breaker off for 2–3 minutes, then turn it back on.
 If F04 reappears immediately, proceed with hardware checks.

 • 2.
 Inspect sensor wiring: Remove the rear panel to access the sensor harness.
 Check for cuts, melted insulation, or connectors that have pulled loose from the control board.